Isaac Commelin

-Isaac Commelin (19 October 1598, Amsterdam - 13 January 1676, Amsterdam) was a Dutch historian, a member of the vroedschap and a manager of a charity hospital, providing help to the sick and poor.
+Isaac Commelin (19 October 1598, in Amsterdam – 13 January 1676, in Amsterdam) was a Dutch historian, a member of the vroedschap and a manager of a charity hospital, providing help to the sick and poor.

 Life

 Isaac Commelijn was the son of a bookseller Jan Commelin and Catherina Valckenier.
 His father came from Brussels and had settled in Amsterdam around 1582.
 Through his mother he was closely related to the powerful Valckeniers family.
 Isaac married into the rich Bouwer family and became the brother-in-law of :nl:Syvert P. Sem, a former investor of the East India Company, involved in charity.
 The couple had five children, two sons Jan and Caspar.
 He lived at Gelderse kade en Oudezijds Achterburgwal, near Oude Kerk.
 His wife died in 1641.